 However, for the purposes of this study it is interesting to note, that the DRB protocol and the calibration procedure tolerate significant asymmetry in the SPAM errors.

 After the DRB we performed another experiment with GST measurements.
 Long-sequence circuits were constructed with repetition length \( L = 3 \), and each was executed \( N = 200 \) times.
 Fig.~\ref{fig:tomo_pictures} shows the reconstructed tomographic data.
-The input state fidelity is \( 99.98 \pm 0.14\% \), indicating near-ideal preparation.
-Measurement errors were estimated as \( p_{0\rightarrow1} = 5.59 \pm 0.14\% \), \( p_{1\rightarrow0} = 2.56 \pm 0.14\% \).
-The reconstructed gate fidelities are \( F^{avg}_{x, \text{GST}} = 99.94\% \pm 0.16\% \) for \( R_x \) and \( F^{avg}_{y, \text{GST}} = 99.38\% \pm 0.16\% \) for \( R_y \), consistent with the DRB results.
+The input state fidelity is \( 99.98 ^{+0.04}_{-0.05}\% \), indicating near-ideal preparation.
+Measurement errors were estimated as \( p_{0\rightarrow1} = 5.59 ^{+0.25}_{-0.24}\% \), \( p_{1\rightarrow0} = 2.56 ^{+0.16}_{-0.15}\% \).
+The reconstructed gate fidelities are \( F^{avg}_{x, \text{GST}} = 99.94 ^{+0.02}_{-0.11} \% \) for \( R_x \) and \( F^{avg}_{y, \text{GST}} = 99.38 ^{+0.13}_{-0.20}\% \) for \( R_y \), consistent with the DRB results.
 Each value is reported with a $95\%$ confidence interval.
 The observed discrepancy between the two gates reflects coherent miscalibration errors affecting the $R_y$ implementation.